nmdanny-uni/tests_os_ex4/README.md

 # Tests for OS Exercise 4, Exercise 2020 - Hierarchial page tables

+## Requirements

+These tests should work in Linux systems including the Aquarium, and on Windows with WSL2.
+(Which recently came out, I highly recommend you try it)

+I haven't tested them on Mac or with normal Windows, and I have no idea if they work there.
+If you're having problems and you're sure you followed the instructions, try them on the Aquarium.

 ## Installation instructions

 1. From your project's root, perform `git clone https://github.cs.huji.ac.il/danielkerbel/tests_os_ex4.git tests`